lnharvin/kickstarter-analysis/README.md

 Campaigns with goals less than a $1K or in the range of $35,00 to $49,999 were successful with 67%-76% rates.
 There were no plays canceled at any goal range.

 ### Challenges and Difficulties Encountered
-I've discovered that writing this final analysis just as difficult as formatting charts.
+I've discovered that writing this final analysis was just as difficult as formatting charts.

 ## Results